yarmiganosca/structured_changelog/README.md

 To validate your changelog:

     $ rake changelog:validate

+To update your gem's `VERSION` constant to the latest release in your Changelog:

+    $ rake changelog:sync

-To determine what version you're on:
+To determine the version of the latest release *according to the Changelog*:

     $ rake changelog:version